Entering his 20th season on the soccer staff at UMBC, Anthony Adams was promoted to associate head men’s soccer coach in 2011.

 Adams earned four letters for UMBC from 1992-95 and was a starter in the backfield in his final three seasons.
 The Dundalk, Md., native (Calvert Hall) has been an extremely successful coach at the club level.
 As coach of the Soccer Club of Baltimore and the Baltimore Bays, he won 10 state championships, two regional titles and made two national final four appearances from 1996-2007.

-Adams has been a member of the staff of the USSF Development Academy’s Baltimore Bays since 2008 and had three teams place in the Academy Final Eight over the past two years.
+Adams was a member of the coaching staff of the USSF Development Academy’s Baltimore Bays from 2008-13 and had five teams place in the Academy Final Eight over that time.
+He has been coaching with the Baltimore Celtic SC since 2013.

 Adams earned the 1995 Retriever Club Scholarship Award, given each year to a junior student-athlete who demonstrates academic and athletic excellence and a commitment to UMBC’s community service program.